 configuration page and check Enable Git validated merge support.
 Once

-this option is selected, you’ll see the Git Repository for Validated
+this option is selected, you will see the Git Repository for Validated

 Merge item appear in the menu list of the job page: